frozendo/study-java/README.md

 * *filtering:* similar to _Stream.filter_, executes validations on downstream collectors, and if the check returns false, exclude the item.
 * *flatMapping:* similar to _Stream.flatMap_, perform transformations and flats in downstream collectors.

+To see these new methods and collectors in action, see [these](https://github.com/frozendo/study-java/tree/java-9/src/com/frozendo/streams) examples.

 ## Optional

 The Optional class was improved in this version, with new options of methods.